-Concussion was previously thought not to be serious but has more recently been recognized as a very serious injury.
-A concussion is a violent shaking of the head and brain.
+A concussion was previously thought not to be serious but is now recognized as a very serious injury.
+A concussion is an injury caused by a violent shaking of the head and brain.

 The injured person may not even be aware of having been violently shaken, or having received a concussion, or may think that it was no big deal.
 However, it is now known to be a very big deal.